 We would make simple adjustments to the foods to make it easier for her to hold them; either cutting them in thick sticks, in "chips" like the sweet potatoes above, or coring a pear and leaving the hole in the middle so she could wedge her thumb in and hold it better.
 I'd sometimes leave the pear skin on and if she couldn't handle it she'd just push that piece to the front of her mouth and it would fall out.

 You want to avoid small chunks that they could choke on.
-The idea is they decide how much goes in their mouth and if you cut a small piece, you are deciding and the baby is therefore not as aware of what they have in their mouth.
+The idea behind baby led weaning is they decide how much goes in their mouth and if you cut a small piece, you are deciding and the baby is therefore not as aware of what they have in their mouth.
 It's all about the mouth feel at this point.

 Like with all things with babies, it's amazing to watch them grow and learn the gross motor skills to manage eating real food.
 At first they can't open their fist so anything inside it is lost forever to them, but then they start to move that food up and out of their fist.
 It seemed to me that she had a great handle on her pincher grip pretty early on, and I have to think that's because she was highly motivated to use her thumb and forefinger.

-When you start cooking food, the main guidelines to remember are not to add salt or sugar to their food until they’re one year old.
+When you start cooking food, the main food guideline to remember is not to add salt or sugar to their food until they’re one year old.
 That may seems restrictive, but it’s pretty simple and self-explanatory.
 I’d just cook without it and then we’d salt our own plates at the table.

 My pediatrician said at our 9-month appointment that she could officially eat anything we ate.
 I think she also mentioned that we should wait on honey, but since we don't eat it I sort of blanked out and don't remember exactly.